 All applicants are automatically considered for merit-based scholarships based on their academic performance, such as GPA, GMAT/GRE scores, and other factors.
 The scholarships are very competitive and typically cover only partial tuition costs.

 Prospective students must apply online at the Graduate School: (http://www.research.uky.edu/gs/ProspectiveStudents/Admission.html).
 All applications and supporting documents, including the GMAT/GRE scores, should be submitted to the Graduate School.
-Application deadline is April 30 for international students and June 30 for domestic students.
+Application deadline is June 30 for all students.
 Please note the MSF program does not require letters of recommendation.

 Completion of the application does not guarantee admission into the MSF program.
 Applicants will be evaluated primarily based on their undergraduate grade point average (GPA), their GMAT/GRE scores, and their TOEFL/IELTS scores.